Installing from Binary Packages

 |Squish 6.6.1 for Java—all 64-bit versions from 1.4 using AWT/Swing or SWT—running on Windows.|

-If you cannot find a Squish package in your customer area that matches your information, it is best that you build Squish from source.
+If you cannot find a Squish binary package in Qt Customer Portal that matches your platform, it is best that you build Squish from source.
 This will ensure that Squish integrates correctly with your local software configuration.
 Building Squish from source is described in Installing Squish for Qt from Desktop Source Packages.

-After you have decided which Squish package you need, download it from your customer area onto your computer, and execute it.
+After you have decided which Squish binary package you need, download it from Qt Customer Portal onto your computer, and execute it.